2joephillips/DPatterns/creational/abstractFactory/csharp.md

 ```

 ## Abstract Factory

-* **Abstract Factory** declares an interface for operations that create abstract products.
+In the IPizzaStore class we declare the interface for operations that create abstract products.
+In this case
+the store can list pizzas and order a pizza by taking a string.
+The method <code>orderPizza</code> returns an IPizza which is the
+Abstract Product implementation needed to create the concrete pizza.

 ```csharp
 namespace AbstractFactoryPattern.Contracts {